FrankRogalski/Physics-Engine/readme.md

 # Physics Engine

 ## Introduction
-This project is a simple physics engine with the goal of maximum accessibility.
+This project is a simple main.physics engine with the goal of maximum accessibility.
-This library is largely inspired by Daniel Shiffman's (♥) physics engine tutorial and my frustration with the JavaFx Point2D class.
+This library is largely inspired by Daniel Shiffman's (♥) main.physics engine tutorial and my frustration with the JavaFx Point2D class.

 ## Why it was created